YuchenPeng17/React-Fundamental/Notes.md

 class Student extends Person {
   constructor(name, age, grade) {
-    super(name, age);
+    // Call the parent class (Person) constructor to initialize name and age super(name, age);
     this.grade = grade;
   }
-  speak() {
+  // Override the speak method to provide a custom message for Student instances speak() {
     console.log(
       `My name is ${this.name}, I am ${this.age} years old in Year ${this.grade}.`